EdyJ/blender-to-unity-fbx-exporter/README.md

 - Local rotations
 - Non-uniform scaling
 - Multi-user meshes
-- Hidden objects
+- Hidden objects and collections (eye icon in the outliner).
+- Disabled objects (monitor icon in the outliner).
+Imported with MeshRenderer disabled in Unity.
-- Hidden collections
+- Disabled collections (monitor icon in the outliner).
-- Disabled collections (won't be exported)
+- Excluded collections (unchecked in the outliner).
+Won't be exported.
 - Nested collections
 - Objects with parent in disabled collection